abdulhammedabdulazeez/inrep-scholar-demo/README.md

 InRep Scholar is designed specifically for African universities to manage their institutional research outputs.
 The platform addresses the unique challenges of low-resource environments while providing world-class repository functionality.

 **Built for African universities, by African technologists.**

----

-For support or questions, please open an issue or contact the development team.